Seven things from Week One

 The future of British tennis looks healthy

 For the first time since 1968, Britain had three men in the third round of a Slam, as Kyle Edmund and Dan Evans joined Andy Murray in the last 32.
 Edmund’s scalps included two seeds in Richard Gasquet and John Isner while Evans ousted up and coming German teen sensation Alexander Zverev in four sets in Round Two, before a crushing loss to Stan Wawrinka on Saturday.
 The women also put in a strong showing in week one – Johanna Konta’s determination after collapsing on court in Round Two was backed up by arguably her best ever match at a major when she beat Belinda Bencic for the loss of just three games.
-After beating Robson in the first round, Broady showed how far she has developed by running fourth seed Agnieszka Radwanska close in Round Two.
+After beating Robson in the first round of the US Open, Broady showed how far she has developed by running fourth seed Agnieszka Radwanska close in Round Two.

 Serena’s struggles appear to be over